 The golden circle can be done as a half-day, full-day, or 2-day trip, depending on how much time you have.
 The entire route takes about 4 hours to drive, but this does not include time for sightseeing.
 I would recommend doing it either for a full day or a 2-day trip so you have more time to explore the sights.
 Another option is to hire a local private tour guide who offers ready-made tours to take you around the Golden Circle and other destinations in Iceland.

-When to visit Iceland’s Golden Circle?
+When Should You Visit Iceland’s Golden Circle?

 You can do the Golden Circle tour at any season.
 Most of the sights are open all year round, which makes it an easy route to take any time of the year.
 The tour is easiest to do either by driving by yourself or hiring a private tour guide who can take you around.
 The local guides know which time of the day is best to visit the sights, avoiding the biggest crowds.
-Also, if you do not have of lot experience while driving icy roads, I would recommend hiring a guide to take you on tour.
+Also, if you do not have of a lot of experience while driving icy roads, I would recommend hiring a guide to take you on a tour.

 You should pack clothes that are appropriate for the weather.
 The Golden Circle route takes you to landmarks where you can get wet, so it is important to wear warm, waterproof and durable clothes.
 The terrain can also get challenging, therefore wear good shoes, preferably hiking shoes.
 No one wants to travel all day with wet feet!